Digitalization, Infrastructure and Vulnerability (SAM500)

 Content

-The following topics are addressed: Digitalization, vulnerability of critical infrastructures, complex technological systems, ICT/cybersecurity, cyber-physical systems, societal safety, safety and security management, and regulation.
+The following topics are addressed: Digitalization, vulnerability of critical societal functions and infrastructures, complex technological systems, ICT/cybersecurity, cyber-physical systems, societal safety, safety and security management, and risk regulation.

-The subject will in particular address infrastructures such as ICT, power supply systems, and water and sewage systems.
-Other societal functions will also be discussed and used as examples in the lectures.
+The course will in particular address critical infrastructures such as ICT, power supply systems, and water and sewage systems.
+Other critical societal functions and infrastructures will also be discussed and used as examples in the lectures.

 Learning outcome

-When the students have finished the course they shall have knowledge about important functions and infrastructures in society.
-Furthermore, the students shall have basic knowledge of key concepts and theories about safety and security management, risk regulation, and how one can reduce vulnerabilites in critical infrastructures and societal functions.
+When the students have finished the course they shall have knowledge about critical functions and infrastructures in society.
+Furthermore, the students shall have basic knowledge of key concepts and theories about complex technological systems, safety and security management, risk regulation, and how one can reduce vulnerabilites in critical societal functions and infrastructures.
 Students shall also acquire knowledge about digitalization of critical infrastructures and the subsequent consequences for safety and security management of critical societal functions, including knowledge of ICT/cyber safety and security, and cyber-physical systems.

 Required prerequisite knowledge